-(h) For-profit subrecipient.
-Since this part does not apply to for-profit subrecipients, the pass-through entity is responsible for establishing requirements, as necessary, to ensure compliance by for-profit subrecipients.
-The agreement with the for-profit subrecipient must describe applicable compliance requirements and the for-profit subrecipient's compliance responsibility.
-Methods to ensure compliance for Federal awards made to for-profit subrecipients may include pre-award audits, monitoring during the agreement, and post-award audits.
-See also § 200.332.
+(i) For-profit subrecipient.
+This subpart does not apply to for-profit organizations.
+As necessary, the pass-through entity is responsible for establishing requirements to ensure compliance by for-profit subrecipients.
+The subaward with a for-profit subrecipient must describe applicable compliance requirements and the for-profit subrecipient’s compliance responsibility.
+Methods to ensure compliance for Federal awards made to for-profit subrecipients may include pre-award audits, monitoring throughout the performance of the subaward, and post-award audits (see § 200.332).

 § 200.502 Basis for determining Federal awards expended.

 (a) Determining Federal awards expended.
 The determination of when a Federal award is expended must be based on when the activity related to the Federal award occurs.
-Generally, the activity pertains to events that require the non-Federal entity to comply with Federal statutes, regulations, and the terms and conditions of Federal awards, such as: expenditure/expense transactions associated with awards including grants, cost-reimbursement contracts under the FAR, compacts with Indian Tribes, cooperative agreements, and direct appropriations; the disbursement of funds to subrecipients; the use of loan proceeds under loan and loan guarantee programs; the receipt of property; the receipt of surplus property; the receipt or use of program income; the distribution or use of food commodities; the disbursement of amounts entitling the non-Federal entity to an interest subsidy; and the period when insurance is in force.
+Generally, the activity related to the Federal award pertains to events that require the non-Federal entity to comply with Federal statutes, regulations, and the terms and conditions of Federal awards, such as:

+(1) Expenditure/expense transactions associated with grants, cooperative agreements, cost-reimbursement contracts under the FAR, compacts with Indian Tribes, and direct appropriations;

+(2) The disbursement of funds to subrecipients;

+(3) The use of loan proceeds under loan and loan guarantee programs;

+(4) The receipt of property (including surplus property);

+(5) The receipt or use of program income;

+(6) The distribution or use of food commodities;

+(7) The disbursement of amounts entitling the non-Federal entity to an interest subsidy; and

+(8) The period when insurance is in force.

 (b) Loan and loan guarantees (loans).
-Since the Federal Government is at risk for loans until the debt is repaid, the following guidelines must be used to calculate the value of Federal awards expended under loan programs, except as noted in paragraphs (c) and (d) of this section:
+The Federal Government is at risk for loans until the debt is repaid.
+Therefore, the following guidelines must be used to calculate the value of Federal awards expended under loan programs (except as noted in paragraphs (c) and (d)):

-(1) Value of new loans made or received during the audit period; plus
+(1) The value of new loans made or received during the audit period; plus

-(2) Beginning of the audit period balance of loans from previous years for which the Federal Government imposes continuing compliance requirements; plus
+(2) The balance of loans from previous years at the beginning of the audit period for which the Federal Government imposes continuing compliance requirements; plus

 (3) Any interest subsidy, cash, or administrative cost allowance received.

-(c) Loan and loan guarantees (loans) at IHEs.
-When loans are made to students of an IHE but the IHE does not make the loans, then only the value of loans made during the audit period must be considered Federal awards expended in that audit period.
+(c) Loan and loan guarantees (loans) at Institutions of Higher Education (IHE).
+When loans are made to students of an IHE, but the IHE itself does not have continuing compliance requirements for the loans, then only the value of loans made during the audit period are considered Federal awards expended in that audit period.
 The balance of loans for previous audit periods is not included as Federal awards expended because the lender accounts for the prior balances.

 (d) Prior loan and loan guarantees (loans).
-Loans, the proceeds of which were received and expended in prior years, are not considered Federal awards expended under this part when the Federal statutes, regulations, and the terms and conditions of Federal awards pertaining to such loans impose no continuing compliance requirements other than to repay the loans.
+Loans, the proceeds of which were received and expended in prior years, are not considered Federal awards expended under this part when Federal statutes, regulations, and the terms and conditions of Federal awards pertaining to such loans impose no continuing compliance requirements other than to repay the loans.

 (e) Endowment funds.
-The cumulative balance of Federal awards for endowment funds that are federally restricted are considered Federal awards expended in each audit period in which the funds are still restricted.
+The cumulative balance of Federal awards for endowment funds that are federally restricted is considered Federal awards expended in each audit period in which the funds are still restricted.

 (f) Free rent.
 Free rent received by itself is not considered a Federal award expended under this part.
-However, free rent received as part of a Federal award to carry out a Federal program must be included in determining Federal awards expended and subject to audit under this part.
+However, free rent received as part of a Federal award to carry out a Federal program must be included in determining Federal awards expended and is subject to audit under this part.